Council Member: Jim Watters

 In 2001 Gerald was elected to the Carrollton City Council.
 As councilman he serves on the Enterprise Zone Board where he works to attract industry to Carrollton.
 He directed “A Raisin in the Sun” under the Carroll County Community Theatre, giving his salary to charity.
 He works with EAA to provide airplane flights to underprivileged children in the West Georgia area.
 He served on the West Georgia Regional Library Board.
 He was on the founding Board of Directors for the Boys and Girls Club of Metro Atlanta, later aiding in opening the Carroll County Club; He was hired as Teen Director after the club was open.
 He recently sold a painting from his collection to the new World of Coca-Cola in Atlanta where it is parentally displayed.
 For the past four years Gerald has served as Title I Parent Engagement coordinator for Carrollton City Schools.
 In addition, Gerald is a member of the Georgia Municipal Association (GMA).

-Councilmember Byrd ran unopposed for the Ward 1 (NW) Councilmember post in November 2005 and was re-elected to an additional term.
+Councilmember Byrd ran un-opposed for the Ward 1 (NW) Councilmember post in November 2005 and was re-elected to an additional term.
 His second term began January 1, 2006 and expired December 31, 2009.
-Councilmember Byrd ran unopposed for the Ward 1 (NW) Councilmember post in November 2009 and was re-elected to a third term.
-His new term will expire December 31, 2013.
+Councilmember Byrd ran un-opposed for the Ward 1 (NW) Councilmember post in November 2009 and was re-elected to a third term.
+In 2013, Councilmember Byrd was re-elected to a fourth term.

 Council Member: Mandy Maierhofer